RebinW/Microsoft-SC-300/00-tenant-setup/04-user-settings.md

 I have chosen to enable restriction.
 Even though normal users cannot change anything I still do not see any reason why they would have visibility here.

 **LinkedIn account connections**
 This one is by default set to yes.
-I have chosen to set the option to no from a security perspective, also I do not see the need for employees to sign-up using their work account they're probably going to switch to another company at some point.
+I have chosen to set the option to no from a security perspective.
+The option allows internal identities to link their work account with their LinkedIn account for productivity integrations.
+It has nothing to do with authentication or access control.

 **Show keep user signed in**
 This option allows users to stay signed in untill they explicitly sign out.
 This also means that if the close a browser the session is still going to stay active and they wont have to re-authenticate.
 This gives a better user experience in my opinion while we still be able to control risk using: